Grant Of Representation, How To Apply, Objection & Confirmation

 4. Conflict of interest: If the person who has been granted representation has a conflict of interest with respect to the estate, such as being a creditor or a beneficiary, the grant of representation may be challenged.

 To make an objection to the confirmation of a grant of representation in Kenya, the interested party must file a formal objection with the court that issued the grant of representation.
-The objection should outline the grounds for the challenge and provide any evidence or supporting documentation that is available.
+The objection should outline the grounds for the challenge and provide any evidence or supporting available documentation.

 MUST READ: 20 Mesothelioma Lawyers Questions & Answered